-When we first met in 2013, he was my student at Roosevelt University.
-Aaron had big journalism dreams.
-He dreamt of writing stories rich in culture and wrapped in narrative triumph and humanity--untoldstories.¶
+When we first met in 2013, he was my student at Roosevelt University.-From the time I met him, Aaron had big journalism dreams.
+He dreamed of writing stories rich in culture and wrapped in narrative triumph and humanity--untold stories.

-He dreamt of landing bylines, and landing a journalism internship the way some young men in the toooften violent streets of the South Side where he grew up, dream of playing in the pros.
-He was a "baller" of a different kind, a newsman and aspiring documentarian whose passion was covering sports and uncarthing the relevant human story therein.¶
+He dreamedt of landing bylines; and landing a journalism internship the way that some young men in the too--often--violent streets of the South Side, where he grew up, dream of playing in the pros. -He was a "baller" of a different kind, a newsman and aspiring documentarian whose passion was covering sports and unearthing the relevant human storiesy therein.